 Below are some examples of education policy responses to COVID-19 related to student health and wellness:

-- California: The California Department of Education published guidance on School and Child and Adult Day Care Meals, last updated June 12.
+- California: The department of education updated guidance on School and Child and Adult Day Care Meals.
 The department also created an interactive CA Meals for Kids mobile app, which offers maps, directions, service times and more information to help students and families find meals during COVID-19 related emergency school closures.